Mathnerd314/stroscot/docs/Reference/Memory.rst

 Destructors allow the prompt freeing of allocated memory and resources like thread handles, file handles, and sockets.
 A destructor is a magic value created with the operation ``newDestructor : Op Destructor``.
 It supports equality, hashing, and an operation ``lastUse : Destructor -> Op Bool``.
 All calls to ``lastUse`` but the last in the program return false; the last ``lastUse`` returns true.
 There is also ``useForever : Destructor -> Command`` which ensures that ``lastUse`` always returns false.

-Stroscot checks a leak property for each destructor ``x`` that exactly one of the following holds:
+Stroscot checks a no-leak property for each destructor ``x`` that exactly one of the following holds:
 * ``lastUse x`` is called infinitely often, returning false each time
 * ``lastUse x`` returns true and is never called thereafter
 * ``useForever x`` is called

-If the control flow does not allow this leak property to hold, Stroscot will error.
+If the control flow does not allow this no-leak property to hold, Stroscot will error.

 ::